antonipx/slackit/README.md

 ---------------------------

 ```
-docker run --rm -e APITOK="xoxp-slackit-token-123456" -e HOSTN="slackit.snakeoil.com" -e DATADIR=/data -v /hostdir:/data -v /etc/pki:/etc/pki -p 80:8080 -p 443:8443 --name slackit -d antonipx/slackit
+docker run --rm -e APITOK="xoxp-slackit-token-123456" -e HOSTN="slackit.snakeoil.com" -v /etc/pki:/etc/pki -p 80:8080 -p 443:8443 --name slackit -d antonipx/slackit
 ```

-- You need to pass APITOK variable containing Slack API Token
+- You need to pass APITOK variable containing Slack Legacy API Token.
-- You need to pass HOSTN variable containing FQDN of remote URL endpoint, used for Lets Encrypt host policy and usage msg
+- You need to pass HOSTN variable containing FQDN of remote URL endpoint, used for Lets Encrypt host policy and usage msg.
-- You need to expose both ports 80 and 443 on the host for Encrypt auto cert engine to work correctly
+- You need to expose both ports 80 and 443 on the host for Encrypt auto cert engine to work correctly.
-- You need to pass location of CA cerets so that communication with Slack API endpoint can be established, typically /etc/pki
+- You need to pass location of CA cerets so that communication with Slack API endpoint can be established, typically /etc/pki.
-- Optionally you can map a host directory to be used for specified DATADIR.
-By default tmp inside the container will be used.
-Datadir is used for caching LetsEncrypt key, certificate and temporary storage for uploading files.
-Make sure the container user has rights to create and delete files in the directory.
+- Slackit uses /tmp to cache LetsEncrypt certificate and file uploads.
+Optionally you can map it to a an external directory on the host to preserve the certs between restarts.